BarbaraJoebstl/da5_fraud_detection/README.md

 -- `fraction_from_poi`. from_poi_to_this_person/from_messages
 -- `fraction_bonus`. total_payments/bonus

-With the new features we are able to improve the accuracy from 0.79015 to 0.79146 and also the other scores got a little bit better.
+With the new features we are able to improve the accuracy from 0.79015 to 0.79146 using the DecisionTreeClassifier and also the other scores got a little bit better.

 ## Amount of Features